Your website's digital footprint. Tools to track its CO2 emissions

 Withcabin.com is a great alternative to Statsy.
 They describe themselves as a data privacy analytical tool that also calculates CO2 emissions.
 The difference is that in Withcabin, measuring carbon emissions is an auxiliary function.
 The great news is it uses the same library as Statsy - co2.js.

 The product has been on the market for a while, so when you treat carbon footprint as a nice-to-have feature and rely more on basic analytics features, this should be your first choice.

 They provide the most important information like the amount of CO2 generated during data transfer and the average emissions from each page, so 90% of users will be satisfied with this solution.

 They offer an exciting feature - a summary of all assets.
-You can check the state of all your assets, their weight, number of requests etc. It might help you optimize each page based on the performance of the overall assets.
+You can check the state of all your assets, their weight, the number of requests, etc. It might help you optimize each page based on the performance of the overall assets.